logo

 • Number of tech companies: 18,427

 The federal government and defense industries have long been a source of R&D funding for many tech companies in the Washington D.C. area, creating a culture of innovation that draws top talent.
-There are many established tech companies here, including large offices of companies like Amazon and Microsoft.
-There’s also a fast-growing startup scene spanning health tech, cybersecurity, and edtech.
+There are many established tech companies in the heart of America, including large offices of companies like Amazon and Microsoft.
+There’s also a fast-growing startup scene spanning health tech, cybersecurity, and artificial intelligence.
 The cost to rent a one-bedroom apartment in Washington, D.C. is $2,100.

 San Jose, CA Skyline